Copyright and what this blog is about

 I add commentary.
 Most of the blog deconstructs Toynbee by presenting him without the laws and without the systems.
 That may seem too light-handed and forgiving, and to be avoiding the point, but much remains when you have done that.
 His fiercest post-war critics were judging the whole (sometimes the abridgements), or large parts, and the further away you stand from this canvas, the harsher your judgment is likely to be.
 The charm is in the detail.
 I’ll often choose lighter or shorter passages, low-hanging fruit, for lack of time to work on more difficult ones (the journalism and travel writings are sometimes light to a fault).
 Quoting in blog-sized extracts itself breaks up long passages.
 This is a mosaic or collage.

-Some posts have nothing whatever to do with Toynbee, but take a wide Toynbeean view, or are elementary summaries of a historical subject or link to more substantial things.
-Post about music in this blog.
+Some posts have nothing to do with Toynbee, but take a wide Toynbeean view or are elementary summaries of a historical subject or link to more substantial things.

 There is a Bibliography: link on the left.

 Searches do not pick up words in Comments.